niqodea/food-manager/NOTES.md

 * Specifying units other than grams (number, ml , spoons) would be nice
 * Specifying anonymous recipes for a given week might actually be pretty handy, since recipe variability is a thing.
 Maybe a local balloons db!?
 * Combining global and week-local database seems to be a really good idea.
 Perhaps we could even refer to other week databases to refer to previous weeks!
+* Notion of equality is not trivial, sometimes you want the name to be part of what counts as equality, sometimes you don't (e.g. food categories, product-food matching, the latter is actually difficult to figure out exactly)